Is Dresden city a worthy tourist destination? Here is a list of unique things to do in Dresden that you probably didn’t know.

 Also called the ‘procession of princes,’ it is a 334-foot-long and 34 feet-high porcelain mural that runs across the stables (Stallhof) of the Residenzschloss.
 Between 1904 and 1907, it was replaced with over 23,000 Meissen Porcelain tiles, where each tile measures 8.1 inches by 8.1 inches.

 This mural depicts the famous Saxony’s ruling family’s long reign that dominated the region for more than eight centuries.
-It represents scientists, artisans, dukes & kings, artisans, among other German famous figures of the age.
+It represents scientists, artisans, dukes & kings, and artisans, among other German famous figures of the age.

 During WW2, the mural miraculously remained almost unscathed with only minimal damage to the tiles.
 The dates and names of the rulers are inscribed on the mural below each image.